rzafiamy/dia-q4-bit/README.md

 ---

-# 🎙️ Dia - Text to Speech Dialogue Model
+# 🎙️ Dia Q4 BIT- Text to Speech Dialogue Model

 Dia is a 1.6B parameter text-to-speech model developed by **Nari Labs**, designed to **generate highly realistic dialogues directly from transcripts**.
 It supports emotional conditioning and non-verbal cues such as laughter, coughing, and more.